abyssum/CRC_atlas_velocyto/README.md

 --publish_dir_mode    = mode of publishDir directive (default: "copy")

---run_10x             = run velocyto run10x command on the samples (default: false - see Note below for details)
+--platform            = [str: 10X/BD] choose the platform the samples were sequenced on (default: "")

 **Notes**